rinha4.dotnet

 curl -i http://localhost:9999/ready

-Generate IVF data without Docker:
+Generate runtime data without Docker:

-dotnet run --project src/DataConverter/DataConverter.csproj -- data/
+dotnet run --project src/DataConverter/DataConverter.csproj -c Release -- data/

 Run focused tests:

-dotnet run --project tests/VectorizationTests/VectorizationTests.csproj --no-restore
+dotnet run --project tests/VectorizationTests/VectorizationTests.csproj -c Release --no-restore

 Run official-like benchmark locally: